ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-I went on a date last night with a girl from the zoo.
-It was great.
-She’s a keeper.
+Just read a few facts about frogs.
+They were ribbiting.

 [
-Fri Nov 28 00:27:55 UTC 2025
+Sat Nov 29 00:28:04 UTC 2025
  ]